Framework Convention on Artificial Intelligence: Structure and content

 The Convention establishes fundamental principles for AI governance, including transparency, accountability, non-discrimination, and human rights protection through eight chapters and 26 articles.
 Adopted in 2024, this landmark treaty addresses AI governance through seven core principles and detailed implementation mechanisms.
 It mandates risk and impact assessments to mitigate potential harms and provides safeguards such as the right to challenge AI-driven decisions.
 It applies to public authorities and private entities acting on their behalf but excludes national security and defense activities.
 Implementation is overseen by a Conference of the Parties, ensuring compliance and international cooperation.

 Activities within the AI system lifecycle must adhere to seven fundamental principles, ensuring compliance with human rights, democracy, and the rule of law.
 The treaty also establishes remedies, procedural rights and safeguards, and risk and impact management requirements to promote accountability, transparency, and responsible AI development.

 The treaty consists of five chapters.
 Chapter I contains general provisions.
-Chapter II states the general obligation to protect human rights and the integrity of democratic processes and respect of the rule of law.
+Chapter II states the general obligation to protect human rights and the integrity of democratic processes and respect for the rule of law.
 The main principles and rights are contained in Chapter III, which consists of Articles 6 to 13.
 Chapter IV (Articles 14 to 15) sets up the legal remedies.
 Chapter V states the risk and impact management framework.
 Chapter VI facilitates the implementation criteria of the treaty.
 Chapter VII sets the co-operation and oversight mechanisms.
 Chapter VIII contains various concluding clauses.

 Article 1 declares the objectives of the treaty, to ensure that activities within the lifecycle of artificial intelligence systems are fully consistent with human rights, democracy and the rule of law.

 Entry into force

-The treaty will enter into force on the first day of the month following the expiration of a period of three months after the date on which five ratification made by five countries, including three member states of the Council of Europe.
+The treaty will enter into force on the first day of the month following the expiration of a period of three months after the date on which five ratifications made by five countries, including three member states of the Council of Europe.